hikercomet/wingdings-translator/README.md

 ### Overview

-This Chrome extension converts Japanese and English text on web pages into the famous "Wingdings" font, and vice-versa.
-It provides a unique browsing experience, recreating the aesthetic of a certain well-known character using a computer.
+Converts Japanese, English, and Roman characters to Wingdings.
+A wonderful (?)
+Chrome extension!!

+This Chrome extension provides a unique and fun browsing experience by translating web page text into the iconic Wingdings font.
 It also includes a personal dictionary feature, allowing you to register custom words (such as proper nouns or technical terms) to improve conversion accuracy.

 ### Features